nice-php/docs/extensions/doctrine-orm.md

     }
     ```

-    The run `composer update` at the command line.
+    Then run `composer update` at the command line.

 *   Using the `composer` command line tool

     ```
-    composer require nice/doctrine-orm:dev-master
+    composer require nice/doctrine-orm:1.0.x-dev
     ```

 Once Doctrine ORM and the Nice extension are installed, open your front controller (usually `web/index.php`) and